Course Descriptions

 Motions Advocacy - LAWS 7169

-Practical training in preparing and arguing pretrial, post-trial, and chambers motions to an experienced federal judge based on materials from actual case files.
-Some research papers assigned.
-Limited to 15 third-year students with interest in trial advocacy and willingness to participate in confrontational exercises.
-Counts as practice hours.
+Provides practical training in preparing and arguing pretrial, post-trial and chambers motions to an experienced federal judge based on materials from actual case files.
+Assigns some research papers.
+Limited to students with interest in trial advocacy and willingness to participate in confrontational exercises.
+2 credits, pass-graded.

 Natural Resources & Environmental Law Clinic - LAWS 7209